Veterans Day is a US federal holiday celebrated every November 11 to honor military veterans of the US Armed Forces.

 Clearly, Veterans Day is a decidedly big deal.
 But what does it mean for brands?

 It’s a tough one.
+Veteran's Day is far from a traditional ecommerce holiday.
 On the one hand, you naturally want to join the conversation.
 But on the flip side, if your only contribution to the Veterans Day discourse is a coupon code, you risk looking pretty cynical.

 To make your life easier, I dived into Drip’s email marketing swipe file to round up nine of the best Veterans Day email examples from the past couple years.